-- 4.17 We provide training-related services to employers, employees and relevant parties to foster a culture of respect for occupational safety and health among the working population.
-There are three categories of such services, namely provision of training courses, recognition of mandatory safety training (MST) courses and registration of safety officers and safety auditors. - 4.18 In 2014, we conducted 515 safety and health training courses related to relevant legislation for 6 880 employees and 285 tailor-made talks for another 11 633.
-We also recognised nine mandatory basic safety training courses (commonly known as "green card" courses) for construction work, six MST courses for operators of cranes, one MST course for confined spaces operation and four MST courses for operators of loadshifting machiners.
-LD has in place a system to monitor these MST courses.
-This includes surprise inspections to ensure that courses are conducted in line with the approval conditions.
+4.17 We provide training-related services to employers, employees and relevant parties to foster a culture of respect for occupational safety and health among the working population.
+There are three categories of such services, namely provision of training courses, recognition of mandatory safety training (MST) courses and registration of safety officers and safety auditors.

-- 4.19 We continued to implement the three major improvement measures of the MST system, viz. consolidation of the guidance notes on running MST courses, standardisation of the essential course contents and centralised issuance of examination papers.
-Standardisation of course contents and enhancement of examination arrangement had been in place in the "green card" courses and would progressively be extended to other MST courses. - 4.20 In 2014, we registered 329 persons as safety officers and 44 as safety auditors.
-As at the end of the year, there were 2 977 safety officers with valid registration and 1 181 registered safety auditors.
-Furthermore, a total of 1 241 applications for renewal or revalidation of registration as safety officers had been approved in 2014. - 4.21 Occupational health education raises employers' and employees' awareness of the prevention of occupational health hazards and occupational diseases.
-In 2014, a total of 1 204 health talks on various occupational health issues was organised for over 40 000 participants.
+- 4.18 In 2016, we conducted 553 safety and health training courses related to relevant legislation for 4 698 employees and 251 tailor-made talks for another 10 127.
+We also recognised two mandatory basic safety training courses (commonly known as "green card" courses) for construction work, seven MST courses for operators of cranes, four MST courses for confined spaces operation, one MST course for operators of loadshifting machine and one MST courses for gas welding.
+LD has in place a system to monitor these MST courses to ensure that courses are conducted in line with the approval conditions.
+We also continued to implement improvement measures of the MST system. - 4.19 In 2016, we registered 339 persons as safety officers and 38 as safety auditors.
+As at the end of the year, there were 3 607 safety officers with valid registration and 1 261 registered safety auditors.
+Furthermore, a total of 456 applications for renewal or revalidation of registration as safety officers had been approved in 2016. - 4.20 Occupational health education raises employers' and employees' awareness of the prevention of occupational health hazards and occupational diseases.
+In 2016, a total of 1 260 health talks on various occupational health issues was organised for over 40 000 participants.
 Apart from organising public health talks, we also provided outreaching health talks at the workplaces of individual organisations.
-These health talks covered more than 30 different topics including "Occupational Health for Office Workers", "Manual Handling Operations and Prevention of Back Injuries", "Occupational Health for Workers of Residential Care Home for the Elderly", "Prevention of Lower Limb Disorders" and "Occupational Health in Catering Industry".
+These health talks covered various occupations with more than 40 different topics such as "Occupational Health for Office Workers", "Manual Handling Operations and Prevention of Back Injuries", "Occupational Health for Cleansing Workers", "Prevention of Lower Limb Disorders" and "Occupational Health in Catering Industry".